AN63L/environment_monitoring/README.md

 - The size of the space for the pins of the BME680 is quite large and the placeholder for the BME680 as well.
 I built it as such so that you can also use other kinds of sensors (I'm planning on adding a soil sensor and humidity sensor), leaving enough space for jumper cables to go out of the case.
 - Make it more portable by using a portable battery
 - I would have liked to add an OLED display but was limited by the number of power GPIOs (an extension board is needed)
-- A server can be added to display the results on a web page and additional notifications

 ## Guides